Liposuction and Weight Loss FAQs: A Hard Look at Recovery and Results

-This topic has been hotly debated over the years and studies have been conducting arguing both sides of the issue.
+This topic has been hotly debated over the years, and studies have been conducted arguing both sides of the issue.
 On the one hand, some researchers suggest that liposuction may have metabolic benefits, like lower blood pressure, lower insulin levels, and lower cholesterol, while others claim it has no direct effect on any of these things.
 In fact, the 2012 study mentioned above even suggests that liposuction could make some of these things worse.

-A 2004 report in the New England Journal of Medicine looked at 15 obese women who had large volumes of fat removed via liposuction.
-The researchers looked at blood pressure and insulin levels before and after the procedures.
+A 2004 report in the New England Journal of Medicine looked at 15 obese women who had undergone large volumes of fat removed via liposuction.
+The researchers looked at blood pressure and insulin levels both before and after the procedures.
 The report concluded that liposuction had no appreciable impact on either blood pressure or insulin levels, noting that the procedure removes fat cells but does not shrink those left behind.

-Another 2011 study in the journal Plastic and Reconstructive Surgery looked at 322 people of varying ages, genders, and sizes.
+A 2011 study in the journal Plastic and Reconstructive Surgery looked at 322 people of varying ages, genders, and sizes.
 It measured the triglyceride levels of these patients before and after surgery.
 High levels of triglycerides are associated with the development of Type 2 Diabetes and heart disease.
-The study found that 62% of patients with at-risk levels prior to liposuction showed normal levels afterward, suggesting that liposuction could help lower the risk of Type 2 Diabetes and heart disease.
+The study found that 62% of patients with at-risk levels prior to liposuction showed normal levels afterward, suggesting that liposuction could help to lower the risk of Type 2 Diabetes and heart disease.

 Liposuction’s benefits are solely beneath the skin.
 It will not cure any surface skin ailments like cellulite, stretch marks, or scars.